Let’s explore the Mercury Mariner’s history and uncover which years stand out and which ones to steer clear of.

 Conclusion

-To wrap it up, if you’re in the market for a Mercury Mariner, keep your eyes peeled for the 2007 and 2011 models.
-These years offer the best mix of reliability and owner satisfaction.
+To wrap it up, if you’re in the market for a Mercury Mariner, keep your eyes open for the 2007 and 2011 models.
+These years offer the best combination of dependability and owner satisfaction.

-So, which Mariner year grabs your attention?
-Does one align flawlessly with what you’re looking for in a ride?
+So, which Mariner year captures your attention?
+Does one align perfectly with what you’re seeking in a vehicle?